How do you know if back pain is muscular?

 Prevent future muscle pain

 To prevent recurrence, practice good posture, especially if you spend a lot of time sitting.
 Consider taking regular breaks to move and stretch your body throughout the day.
-Incorporating activities like yoga or Pilates can also strengthen your back and improve its flexibility, reducing the risk of future pain.
+Incorporating activities like yoga or Pilates can also strengthen your back and improve flexibility, reducing the risk of future pain.